ghitabn/Asset-Tracking-using-ESP32-AWS-IoT-Core-and-Amazon-Location-Service/README.md

 	</pre></code>

 	- from AWS console:
-		- empti and delete the S3 bucket used for hosting (name similar to esp32assettrackview-xxx-hostingbucket)
+		- empty and delete the S3 bucket used for hosting (name similar to esp32assettrackview-xxx-hostingbucket)